 Wear your sling at all times after your surgery (this includes sleeping).
 There are no exceptions to this rule - it is very important!
-You will need to wear the sling at all times for about 4 weeks from the date of surgery; this is not related to your level of pain but related to the healing process of the repair.
+You will need to wear the sling at all times for 6 weeks from the date of surgery; this is not related to your level of pain but related to the healing process of the repair.
 Additionally, you should not carry anything heavier than a pencil in your hand.
-You are encouraged to move your wrist and fingers as tolerated.